megabreit/megamap/readme.md

 /c0/e8/s8     -    RAID-Member Onln  No    /c0/v0    -
 ```
 #### Show all slot numbers for all disks connected to the raid controller
-Virtual controllers have a device but not slot
+Virtual controllers have a device but no slot
 ```
 #megamap.pl -s
 #Slot No. Location      Dev  Type        State Smart RAID      Device-by-path